 Step into an art museum and immediately feel transported to a different world.
-Footsteps echo softly through the beautiful building.
+Footsteps echo softly through the building.
 Cool air keeps visitors comfortable and priceless art protected.
 Works by remarkable artists line every wall.
 In Missouri, each part of the state possesses its own wonderful art scene.

 In St. Louis, the Mildred Lane Kemper Art Museum, on the campus of Washington University, showcases works from the 1800s to modern day.
-The museum's permanent collection contains works by such luminaries as Dutch master Rembrandt van Rijn, Spanish painter Pablo Picasso, and American abstractionist Jackson Pollock.
+The museum's permanent collection contains works by such luminaries as Dutch master Rembrandt van Rijn, Spanish painter Pablo Picasso and American abstractionist Jackson Pollock.

 In Kansas City, the Nelson-Atkins Museum of Art is one of the crown jewels in the city's vibrant art scene.
 This museum enjoys international recognition for having one of the finest collections in the world.
 Explore room after room of African, Asian, American Indian and European Art.
-Outside to see the wonderful pieces in the 22-acre Kansas City Sculpture Park.
+Step outside to see the wonderful pieces in the 22-acre Kansas City Sculpture Park.